hcomet/cydWeeWX/cydWeeWX/README.md

-# Building and installing cydWeeWX
+# How to Build and Install cydWeeWX

 ## Set Up Your Build Environment

 1. Install the Arduino IDE.
   <u>**NOTE:**</u>  Use of the latest 2.x version of the IDE is recommended since builds have only been verified with that version of the IDE.
-2. Add support for ESP32 modules using the Boards Manager in the Arduino IDE.
+2. Add support for ESP32 modules using the _Boards Manager_ in the Arduino IDE.
     * Install the boards plugin for esp32 by Espressif Systems version 3.x.
 3. The CYD uses an ESP32-WROOM and any if the basic boards definitions should work.
-I've used "`ESP32-WROOM-DA Module`" and "`ESP32 Dev Module`" without issue.
+I've used _ESP32-WROOM-DA Module_ and _ESP32 Dev Module_ without issue.
 4. The cydWeeWX uses [LVGL](https://lvgl.io/) which makes builds quite large.
-Make sure to select "`Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFS)`"
+Make sure to select a **Partition Scheme** of _Minimal SPIFFS (1.9MB APP with OTA/190KB SPIFS)_.
-5. Install the following libraries if not already installed:
+5. Install the following Arduino libraries if not already installed:
    * [ArduinoJson by Benoit Blanchon](https://arduinojson.org/) - Version: 7.2.1
    * [TaskScheduler by Anatoli Arkhipenko](https://github.com/arkhipenko/TaskScheduler) - Version: 3.8.5
    * [WiFiManager by tzapu](https://github.com/tzapu/WiFiManager) - Version 2.0.17